FaxWeb7/main-telegram-autoclickers/README.md

 1. Launching bots that have `is_connected = True` in the `BOTS_DATA` variable of the `.env` file:
    - Run `python3 main.py`
    - Choose `2` -> Run bots
-   - Enter the number of seconds during which every bot will work
    - Enter a delay between the work of every pair of bots (in seconds)

 2. Installing repository updates (if you see that I have committed a new change to a bot)